Medicare Insurance Plans

-Part B is your medical coverage and covers medically necessary and preventive services.
-Things considered medically necessary to treat a disease or condition, like doctor visits, lab tests, and surgeries, fall under Part B coverage.
+Medicare Part B is sometimes called “Medical Insurance” and covers medically necessary and preventive services.
+Things considered medically necessary to treat a disease or condition, like doctor visits, lab tests, and surgeries, fall under Medicare Part B coverage.
 It also covers supplies, such as walkers and wheelchairs.
 Some services might be covered only in certain situations.
-Part B does have a premium each month that you will have to pay.
-In some instances, your Part B premium may be deducted from your benefit payment.
+Medicare Part B does have a premium each month that you will have to pay.
+In some instances, your Medicare Part B premium may be deducted from your benefit payment.
 The standard Part B premium amount in 2017 is $134, or more depending on your income level.
 If you get Social Security benefits though, you’ll likely pay less than $109.

 Medicare Part C

-Part C plans are sometimes called “Medicare Advantage Plans.”
-If you select a Medicare Advantage Plan, you will get your Part A and Part B coverage from the Medicare Advantage Plan and not Original Medicare.
-All Medicare services are covered by Part C, and may even offer extra coverage.
+Medicare Part C plans are sometimes called “Medicare Advantage Plans.”
+If you select a Medicare Advantage Plan, you will get your Medicare Part A and Medicare Part B coverage from the Medicare Advantage Plan.
+All Medicare services are covered by Medicare Part C, and may even offer extra coverage.
 Each plan could have different rules and different out-of-pocket costs.
-Usually you can get prescription drug coverage through this plan.
+Usually you can also get prescription drug coverage through this plan.